Krow18D/AIrubik/README.md

 This project is belong to Farhan Shoukat. https://github.com/FarhanShoukat/Rubiks-Cube-Solver
-We use for in school project.
+We use for university project.
 Now It can run in multiple pattern(random).

 ## License